matwilso/matwilso.github.io/_posts/gpt-sim.md

 ...

-It seems possible *and quite likely* that we can create a “good-enough” general-purpose reality simulator using a stupid predict-the-next-frame training approach (based on what I’ve seen of GPT and its capabilities).
+It seems possible and *quite likely* that we can create a “good-enough” general-purpose reality simulator using a stupid predict-the-next-frame training approach (based on what I’ve seen of GPT and its capabilities).
 Maybe not super soon, but definitely sometime on the horizon.

 An approximate, data-driven approach to simulation definitely seems the way to go.
 A way to unify all compartmentalized, special-case simulation modes (rigid-body, fluids, optics, agents, etc) into a single useful tool for robot learning, engineering, scientific discovery.

 To get something that works “well enough” across the entire range of tasks we care about.
 To build a simulator way more useful and *usable* than any we’ve ever made.

 How else would we possibly model these things, if not from data?
 Write down and precisely compute the physics of how strawberries get pulverized in the blades of a blender?
 The heat transfer and chemical processes involved in cooking an egg?
-Handle every imaginable physics mode?
+We're going to do this for every imaginable physics mode?

 The learned simulator has a huge chance to revolutionize robot learning.<br>
-The perfect model for model-based learning.<br>
+Model-based learning with the perfect model.<br>
-The simulator with no reality gap.<br>
+Sim2real learning with no reality gap.

 ...